1984 Scottish local elections

 Local elections were held in Scotland on Thursday 3 May 1984, to elect members to all 53 district councils under the Local Government (Scotland) Act 1973, which had established the two-tier system of regions and districts.
 This was the first election to take place after the 1983 general election landslide victory for the Conservatives.
-The local elections resulted in the Labour Party taking control of the City of Edinburgh for the first time.
+The local elections resulted in the Labour Party taking control of the City of Edinburgh District Council for the first time.